-Integrating your brand into your business means every aspect of your business needs to reflect your brand, whether it’s your online presence, your retail store, your customer service, or your email communications.
+Regardless of which option you choose, integrating your brand into your business means every aspect of your business needs to reflect your brand, whether it’s your social media marketing, content marketing, your retail store, your customer service, or your email marketing.
 Your staff will also play an integral role in your brand marketing, and it’s a good idea to provide brand training to current employees and incorporate such training into your new employee orientation and training sessions.

 Branding plays too important a role in the future success of a small business to be put off for later.
 Taking the steps now to create a strong brand identity will help you to build a solid foundation for your brand marketing strategies.